 Double-decker bays are never a bad thing – although no floodlights for late-night practice is most definitely a bad thing – and if the tees are automatically loaded for you, then bonus.
 Other factors to take into account include the club selection on offer if you don’t have your own to take with you (and if you don’t, Sydney has some great golf shops to pick some up) and some ranges may have targets on the outfield to help test your direction.

-We’ve looked over all the driving ranges in Sydney to come up with the definitive list of bays you should be swinging from.
+We’ve looked over all the driving ranges in Sydney to come up with the definitive list of driving ranges you should be swinging from.

 Nestled in the heart of Sydney City between Surry Hills & the Eastern Suburbs you’ll find Moore Park.
 Home to 60 bays that are up and running no matter the weather, Moore Park’s driving range has a few other features that will help you improve your technique.
 These include FIFA grade turf to mimic that of golf courses, so balls will bounce in a similar fashion, and simulated water and sand hazards will help you learn to keep the ball on the green.
 Bays are in action from 6am – 10.30pm, but you will need to hire clubs if you don’t have your own.